Moral Injury new

 What you will learn

-- How to recognise the symptoms of moral injury
+- How to recognise the symptoms of moral injury – and establish whether it’s the cause of your client’s distress

 - The three key causes of moral injury

-- Vital tools for psycho-education – to add to your own understanding and to pass on to clients
+- Vital tools for psychoeducation – to add to your own understanding and to pass on to clients

 - The relationship between moral injury and PTSD and complex trauma (CPTSD)